evergreenx/hnblog-backup-/clg09xfyl047rilnv51g787az.md

 This will launch the Expo development server, which you can preview your app in the browser or on your phone using [Expo Go](https://docs.expo.dev/get-started/installation/#expo-go-app-for-android-and-ios).

-if all went well you should have a screen preview like this
+If all went well you should have a screen preview like this

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1680136259933/7b391efe-2cb1-4290-8b61-3b1483e7284e.png?height=600 align="left")